cosenal/cosenal.github.io/resume.md

 ---------------

 _Math Faculty Computing Facility, University of Waterloo_
-_Winter 2012_, _Fall 2012_
+_Winter '12_, _Fall '12_

-Assisting students, faculty and staff with computer related problems.
+Assisting students, faculty and staff with computer related problems, both in person and on the help-desk newsgroup.

 Season of KDE student developer
 -------------------------------

-_Summer 2011_
+_Summer '11_

 Participated with the _KDE PIM_ team, under the mentorship of Frank Osterfeld, working on Akregator, the feed reader shipped with KDE.